-Bilirubin concentrations in the blood are high in a condition called jaundice (yellowing of the skin and the whites of the eyes).
+When bilirubin concentrations in the blood increase it leads to a condition called jaundice (yellowing of the skin and/or the whites of the eyes).
 Further testing is often needed to help doctors find out the cause of the high bilirubin.
-Too much bilirubin may mean that too many red cells are being destroyed or that the liver cannot remove bilirubin from the blood fast enough.
+Too much bilirubin may mean that too many red blood cells are being destroyed or liver damage is present.

 It is not uncommon to see high unconjugated bilirubin concentrations in newborn babies from the second to the seventh day of life.
 This transient condition is called physiological jaundice.
 Bilirubin concentrations rarely peak higher than five times the upper limit of normal.
 Up to 50% of full-term newborns and an even greater percentage of pre-term babies may have jaundice.
 The newborn’s liver is not fully mature and is unable to process bilirubin fast enough.
 Physiological jaundice is not abnormal and resolves within a few days.

 Newborn jaundice is likely to be abnormal if it persists longer than 8 - 14 days, when it could be caused by abnormal metabolism in the liver or malformation of the bile ducts.
 If the jaundice is present at birth and is caused by an elevated unconjugated bilirubin concentration, the newborns’ red blood cells may be being destroyed because of blood incompatibility between the baby and mother, called haemolytic disease of the newborn.

 In adults or older children, bilirubin is measured to diagnose and monitor liver diseases such as cirrhosis, hepatitis, or gallstones.
 Patients with sickle cell disease or other causes of haemolytic anaemia may have episodes where excessive red blood cell destruction takes place, increasing bilirubin concentrations in the blood.